ecmwf/climetlab/docs/reference/plotting.rst

 .. ['Contour', 'Akima474Method', 'Akima760Method', 'AutomaticContourMethod', 'CountSelectionType', 'HighHiLo', 'IntervalSelectionType', 'IsoLabel', 'IsoShading', 'LevelListSelectionType', 'LowHiLo', 'NoIsoPlot', 'ValuePlot']

 This action controls the plotting of isolines, contour bands and grid points.
+It is used to plot gridded data, such as fields.

 .. list-table::
    :header-rows: 1